-As of the end of the current fiscal year, the School's General Fund reported an ending fund balance of \$859,875, an increase of \$255,233 from prior year.
-As of the end of the current fiscal year, the School's Building Corporation reported an ending fund balance of \$315,715, a decrease of \$(316,042) from prior year.
-This fund records the activity of the Monarch Montessori of Denver Charter School's Building Corporation, a Colorado non-profit corporation established as a separate legal entity designed to assist the School with the 2015 purchase and improvement of the school's facility.
-The decrease in fund balance is primarily due to the re-issuance of the School's debt.
-The fund balance consists of remaining funds restricted to comply with debt covenants.
+As of the end of the current fiscal year, the School's General Fund reported an ending fund balance of \$825,817, a decrease of \$34,058 from prior year.
+As of the end of the current fiscal year, the School's Building Corporation reported an ending fund balance of \$342,357, an increase of \$26,642 from prior year.
+This fund records the activity of the Monarch Building Corporation (the Corporation), established to assist the School with the purchase and financing of the School's facility.